What is project process? And how can marketers harness the power of project process to be more efficient and competitive?

 Make sure that's agreed upon and expectations are set across everybody in the team, and make sure that people aren't overriding and making updates and changes to the Google Doc.

 Apply the Goldilocks Principle: make sure you're capturing just the right amount of information, not too much and not too little.
-Just the necessary information to get done, information that helps to supplement your understanding.
+Just the necessary information to get things done—information that helps to supplement your understanding.

 It could be text descriptions.
 If you need a little sketch to go along with it or some kind of attachment, different tools allow you to provide different types of information along with project request forms.